Football in Ukraine: History

 Modern Ukrainian club competitions derived mostly from the Soviet competitions.

 Divided at Zbruch, the first football competitions in Ukraine appeared in 1900–1910s including the portion of Ukraine that was part of the Russian Empire as well as Austria-Hungary.
 Competitions were conducted in main cities which were Lemberg (Lviv), Kyiv, Odesa, Kharkiv, and Donbas.
 Those competitions often involved participations of students or workers either factories or other major employers.
 In 1912 on initiative of Moscow and Petrograd football enthusiasts of foreign descent in Imperial Russia was constituted "Russian championship among cities" where each city was represented by a collective team.
 In Imperial Austria on the other hand at around that time started regional competitions at "crownland" level as well as a domestic cup.
 During the World War I competitions in both empires were suspended for a short period of time.
 Following the war, political situation has changed in Central Europe as the major European empires fell and were fragmented into many smaller national states.
 After failing to secure its independence in 1917–1920, Ukraine was torn apart by the Soviet Russia and former Russian province, the restored Poland.

 The first recorded national (domestic) competition in Soviet Ukraine started in 1921 and was a competition among city teams (Championship of cities) that represented a participating city (or regional) championship.
 In Western Ukraine (East Galicia and Volhynia) that was part of Poland, ethnic Ukrainians declared official boycott at organization level and held separate competitions from the official Polish competitions.
 Later, however, some Ukrainian based clubs joined the "Piłka Nożna" (Polish football) competitions among which was Ukraina Lwów.
 Soon after the establishment of the Soviet Union in 1924 there was established the Soviet Championship of Cities.
 Unlike the Imperial Russian competitions, the Soviet competitions involved participation of national (or more correctly republican) teams.
 The Soviet Championship of Cities existed simultaneously along with republican level championships of cities in each union republic.
-In interbellum Czechoslovakia which secured control of Carpathian Ruthenia following the World War I, there existed regional competitions of eastern Slovakia and Carpathian Ruthenia and at one point local Rusj Uzgorod qualified for the Czechoslovakian State League.
+In interbellum Czechoslovakia which secured control of Carpathian Ruthenia following the World War I, there existed regional competitions of eastern Slovakia and Carpathian Ruthenia and at one point local Rusj Uzgorod qualified for the Czechoslovak State League.